2. AWS

 Virtual Private Cloud

-Creating a VPC should be one of the initial services to configure so that it's available for selection when setting up other services later on.
+Creating a custom VPC instead of using the default one provides full control over network configuration, security, and isolation tailored to specific application requirements.
 At first, the VPC will have public subnets to test the local version of Dagster to make sure everything is working correctly.
 The VPC will then be modified to only have private subnet groups.

 AWS creates a default VPC, but learning to create one can be invaluable when needing to trouble connection issues.